wp-plugins/nextgen-facebook/readme.txt

 **Images and Videos**

-NGFB Open Graph+ detects and uses all images, associated or included in your Post / Page content, embedded videos from YouTube, Vimeo, and Wistia (including preview images).
-NGFB Open Graph+ was specifically written to support albums, galleries and images from [NextGEN Gallery v1.x and v2.x](http://wordpress.org/plugins/nextgen-gallery/) (shortcodes, image tags, album/gallery preview images, etc.), but also works just as well with the built-in WordPress Media Library (including WordPress galleries).
-NextGEN Gallery and Media Library images are resized appropriately for the Open Graph (Facebook) meta tags, the various Twitter Card formats, and sharing on Pinterest.
+NGFB Open Graph+ detects and uses all images - associated or included in your Post or Page content - including WordPress Media Library image galleries and embedded videos from YouTube, Vimeo, and Wistia (including their preview images).
+WordPress Media Library and NextGEN Gallery images are sized according to their intended audience (Facebook, Twitter, Pinterest, etc).
+NGFB Open Graph+ (Pro version) also supports albums, galleries and images from [NextGEN Gallery v1 and v2](http://wordpress.org/plugins/nextgen-gallery/) (shortcodes, image tags, album/gallery preview images, etc.).

 **Enhanced SEO**